 One Year MBA or Accelerated MBA

 Here is the entire MBA syllabus is made compact and students are taken all over it very fast.
 For some, they can keep pace with this fast learning; for some, the base remains a challenge.
-However, if there is pressure to build a successful career in a shorter span of time, these One Year MBA programs are good choice.
+However, if there is pressure to build a successful career in a shorter span of time, these One Year MBA programs are a good choice.

 Part Time MBA

 Also, referred to as Executive MBA – this is pursued by professionals while they are working in the industry.
 Though balancing studies and work is a challenge here, yet the direct learning from industry and its corresponding understanding from professors – make this an interesting phenomenon.
-Classes are usually conducted post office hours, as per the convenience of the students.
+Classes are usually conducted during post office hours, as per the convenience of the students.

 Evening (second shift) MBA

-This is exactly like regular MBA course of two years with the only difference that classes are conducted in the second half.
+This is exactly like a regular MBA course of two years with the only difference that classes are conducted in the second half.
 So, students who remain occupied in the first half of the day can opt for this definitely ensuring that they have enough energy to remain awake and attentive during evening class hours.

 Executive MBA (EMBA)